Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>I look at my working desk now & I smile & I feel sooo happy, because now I have a second screen/monitor attached to my laptop.</sub>
 <sub>Half a year back, I didn't know how to connect an external screen, or an external webcam, or what having a router with a LAN cable works like.</sub>

 <sub>There is always a first time for doing things.
-This time, doing the above stuff made me happy. :)</sub>
+This time, doing the above stuff made me happy.
+I did them for the first almost half an year back, I am still feeling the same happiness. :)</sub>

 ---